dnsimple/dnsimple-support/content/articles/account-multi.markdown

 ## Creating a separate account

-If you would like to add another account to your user profile, you should take the following steps.
+If you want to add another account to your user profile:

 <div class="section-steps" markdown="1">
 1. Visit the settings for your user profile by clicking the <label>Settings</label> link in the menu.

     ![Settings link](/files/access-user-settings.jpg)

-1. Once there, you follow the <label>Add new account</label> link.
+1. Once there, follow the <label>Add new account</label> link.

     ![Add New Account link](/files/add-new-account-link.png)

-1. At this point, you will be presented with a form where you should fill in with the details for your new account.
+1. You'll see a form you should fill in with the details for your new account.

     ![Add New Account form](/files/add-new-account-form.png)

-1. Once you've submitted the new account form, the account is created and you are free to activate it by clicking the <label>Select plan</label>.
-You may also configure other parts of your account from the top navigation menu before activating your account.
+1. Once you've submitted the new account form, the account is created.
+You can activate it by clicking the <label>Select plan</label>.
+You can configure other parts of your account from the top navigation menu before activating your account.

     ![Add New Account details](/files/add-new-account-details.png)